elc1798/elc1798.github.io/_posts/2016-08-15-Reflections-on-High-School.md

 ends up going to the audition anyway, and because of her condition, she fails, but also ends up causing her entire group to fail, causing her group to lash out her.
-After 2 years of taking classes, she has another audition that will determine whether or not she can make it into an agency, but she also ends up getting rejected.
+After 2 years of taking classes, she has another audition that will determine whether or not she can make it into an agency, but she ends up getting rejected again.

 This brings me to my question: If you work your life away, trying to make your dreams come true, but you fail in the end, is all that effort a waste?